 Italic hours are counted from sunset the day before.
-They can be marked from 0 to 24h or 24h to 0; in the latter case, they provide the number of hour until sunset.
+They can be marked from 0 to 24h or 24h to 0; in the latter case, they provide the number of hours until sunset.

-Italic hours can be also displayed using the keyboard shortcut CTRL-i.
+Italic hours can also be displayed using the keyboard shortcut CTRL-i.